Thursday, March 10, 2011

 Let the buyer beware.

-This is why it pays to understand that the so called "document" you're relying on for facts is not a physical description like you'd find in Popular Science, but a (hopefully) somewhat accurately transcribed (and translated) Hebrew metaphor for the Divine destruction and re-creation / redemption of the Hebrews.
+This is why it pays to understand that the so called "document" you're relying on for facts is not a physical description like you'd find in Popular Science, but a (hopefully) somewhat accurately transcribed (and translated) Hebrew metaphor for the Divine destruction and re-creation/ redemption of the Hebrews.

 An interesting note: this is a replica of the biblical Ark, built by Dutchman Johan Huibers as a testament to his faith in the literal truth of the Bible.
 Johan got the idea to build the ark after having a dream about the Netherlands being flooded.
 He plans to set sail and travel to other parts of the country and eventually to major cities in Belgium and Germany.

-Don't confuse this remarkable feat, however, with the preliterate myth of Noah.
-They are two different things, created by different eruptions of the imagination.
 No one will be reading or thinking about Johan 3000 years from now, in the same way as we have been reading and thinking about Noah for the past 3000 years.
-Think about it

 I welcome your comments on anything in this blog or in my videos .